The Louvre Museum is a paradise for art lovers. It’s quite glamorous, surreal, and fabulously built.

 Created in 1638, the painting features four figures, three of whom conspire to loot the man sitting on the right, who is absolutely scared to show his cards.

-He realized he was being tricked by opponents, and he had no choice but to surrender.
+He was tricked by his opponent and was about to surrender.

-Georges’ art inspired many painters; even the world’s most famous canine artwork, Dogs Playing Poker, drew its inspiration from this Louvre painting.
+Georges’ art inspired many painters; even the world’s most famous Dogs Playing Poker, drew its inspiration from it.

 8. The Death of Sardanapalus